Mallory v. Norfolk Southern Railway Co.

 Mallory v.
-Norfolk Southern Railway Co., 600 U.S. 122 (2023), was a United States Supreme Court case in which the court held that a Pennsylvania law that requires out-of-state companies to agree to appear in Pennsylvania courts as a prerequisite to registering for business in the state is consistent with Due Process.
+Norfolk Southern Railway Co., 600 U.S. 122 (2023), was a United States Supreme Court case in which the court held that a Pennsylvania law is consistent with Due Process.
+That law requires out-of-state companies to agree to appear, for all lawsuits against them, in Pennsylvania courts as a prerequisite to registering for business in the state.

 Background

 Robert Mallory sued Norfolk Southern Railway in the Pennsylvania Court of Common Pleas in and for Philadelphia County under the Federal Employers Liability Act, asserting his work for the corporation exposed him to carcinogens.
 Mallory had worked for the railroad in Ohio and Virginia, and both he and the company resided in Virginia at the time as well.
 The sole basis for personal jurisdiction over the company in Pennsylvania was that it had implicitly consented by registering to do business in the commonwealth.
 In Pennoyer v.
 Neff, the Supreme Court delivered a major ruling on personal jurisdiction, which was later upended by the International Shoe Co. v.
 Washington decision.
 The Supreme Court of Pennsylvania sided against Mallory, ruling that consent-by-registration jurisdiction does violate the Due Process Clause of the Fourteenth Amendment to the United States Constitution.

 Mallory filed a petition for a writ of certiorari.